Statistical issues in Serial Killer Nurse cases: New findings in the Ben Geen case

 The prosecution case would be that the respiratory arrests were ``extra'' events which occurred in ED through Ben's deliberate actions; the patients in question perhaps came to ED because of an earlier cardio-respiratory arrest.
 Against this is the fact that no-one ever saw Ben doing anything at all which he shouldn't have been doing.
 One has to go into the medical evidence.
-There are original hospital records which are sketchy and/or a total mess and impossible for a layperson to interpret.
+There are original hospital records which are sketchy and difficult but not impossible for a layperson to interpret.
 The medical experts for the prosecution are in no agreement at all as to what caused what collapse, except that they are willing to see something strange about each one, and willing to argue that Ben \emph{could} have been to blame.
 The defence experts have sound reasons to reject many of the hypothetical stories of the prosecution.
-The extensive dossiers concerning the 18 selected patients were debated at length during the trial.
-The jury decided that Ben had deliberately harmed 17 patients, and in two cases, that this led to their early deaths (earlier than would have been expected).
-So 17 families received large compensations, no doubt ultimately paid for by the tax-payer.
-Ben is in jail, still.
-Somehow, he does not have the media appeal which some other victims of miscarriage of justice do have.
-That damned syringe grabs the imagination.

-One thing is clear, the barchart of Figure \ref{figure2} is utterly misleading.
-Yet it was a standard part of the documents handed out to every medical expert.
-A nice example of how to lie with statistics without saying a word.
+Together, the expert opinions presented by both prosecution and defence witnesses do allow an educated non-medical specialist to form their own opinion (after all, the experts are writing in order to communicate to lawyers and to jurors).